 I work in the Leeds office which is open plan and associates of all different levels of seniority sit with each other.
 This is great for development as I often pick up on things in conversations senior colleagues have and it also gives you great access to your senior colleagues.

-I want to talk you through one of my weeks, to give you a snapshot of what a trainee actuary may be involved with.
+I want to talk you through one of my weeks, to give you a snapshot of what a a Trainee Actuary at Willis Towers Watson may be involved with.
 It may also give some insights into some of the daily goings on at a large actuarial firm.

 One of our corporate clients has been looking into ways to save money.
 Unlike a lot of the schemes we advise, this scheme is still open to future accrual.
 I have been asked to look into how changing the rate of accrual or the NRA could help reduce the contributions the company pay into the scheme.
 I have a brief run through with the lead client consultant about what he wants to take to the client, before making a start on calculating the figures.

 As a junior member of the team I also get involved in scheme secretarial work.
 This involves organising meetings, taking minutes, keeping the trustees informed on the latest issues, recording any actions, conflicts of interest or decisions made outside of meetings.
 Although this is not actuarial work it is a great way of getting client contact in the early years of your career and a great way to develop your consulting skills.
 Plus you always learn new things from listening to advisers at meetings.